My success story of GRE 329!

 I initially planned on giving my GRE in the spring semester of my senior year.
 But I ended up taking on too much on my plate.
-Eventually I dropped the idea of applying in that cycle anyway.
-But I did buy the Barrons book, did its diagnostic test.
+Eventually, I dropped the idea of applying in that cycle anyway.
+But I did the diagnostic test.
 I believe I got early 160s for quant and mid 150s for my verbal score.
-I did some reading of a few chapters of the Barrons book as well.
-I also coached GRE to an Instructor at LUMS who was taking her GRE again for her PhD applications.
+I also coached GRE to an Instructor at LUMS who was taking her GRE again for her Ph.D. applications.

 I ended up giving my GRE 2 years later.

 In the meantime, I did keep the book.
 I would open it, say, once a month and do some practice and scanning of the book.
 I had identified my weak areas (Geometry in Quant, Vocabulary in English) and I was confident I could cover them in a two week period.

 I ended up registering for a date of one month later.
 I had a month, but really I spent in total not more than five days of effort into it.
 I did it for a couple of days, dropped it, then picked it up 3 days before the actual test.
 I ended up doing a run-through of all maths content chapters, including all the rules (with special focus on my weak areas), around 200 words, and two online practice tests in real-time.
 I got 166 in my Quant in my practice test, and that was my focus, so I went into the GRE with some confidence.

 The test went more or less smooth.
 The Math section was easier than the practice tests I had done.
 Though the last section was significantly more difficult than the first section.
 Verbal was exactly as difficult as I had expected it to be, but I gave it a good shot.

 I ended up getting 168 Quant, 161 Verbal and 4.5 Analytical Writing.